bertofurth/Seagate-Central-Debian/README.md

 in order reduce CPU temperatures but this is beyond the scope of this procedure.

-Our tests showed that if the default non SMP CPU is run for many hours at high CPU loads then the system appears to run stabily.
+Our tests showed that if the default non SMP CPU is run for many hours at high CPU loads then the system appears to run stably.

 That being said, an advanced user may wish to take the "risk" of running the more high performance but potentially less reliable SMP version